 Setting up a Representative Office (RO) in Singapore can be a good way for American firms to explore business opportunities in Singapore or the region.
 ROs in banking and insurance need to register with the Monetary Authority of Singapore and meet the guidelines or requirements laid out by the MAS.
 ROs in all other industries need to register with Enterprise Singapore.

 ROs can only carry out market research, conduct feasibility studies or work as a liaison on behalf of the parent company.
 ROs may not conduct business directly or on behalf of the parent company.
-ROs cannot ship, transship, or store goods in Singapore.
+Representative Offices in Singapore are prohibited from engaging in the shipment, transshipment, or storage of goods.
 American firms can either work through an agent or distributor to do so or establish their own commercial presence.

 Branch Office